You have put in the time, developed impressive leadership skills, and demonstrated unmatched prowess in your field.

-In many cases, mentees trust leaders at a higher degree than that of ordinary situations.
+In many cases, mentees trust leaders to a higher degree than that in ordinary situations.

 Consider situations experienced by military leaders and an assigned troop.
 Troops are required to explicitly trust the leadership to ensure preparation for the tough work ahead.

 A common misnomer among many leaders with new teams is that people need little information to get on the ‘follow me’ bandwagon.

 This is seldom a true assessment and often backfires on the best of leaders.
 In some situations, the team is unwilling to buy into the new leader.
 Many team members will measure your leadership worth before demonstrating trust.

 Often, this measurement appears in the form of blatant and subtle tests to determine leadership ability.
 Depending on the leadership role (i.e., organization or type of culture), blatant v. subtle challenges can be viewed differently.

 For example, in a highly competitive environment, subtle challenges of leadership ability may be viewed negatively (lack of courage).
 Blatant challenges may be more welcomed as an indication of fearlessness.

 While both potentially impact the level of trust built over time, leaders must be willing to interpret the reason for team member challenges and identify a method for addressing the individual.

 Leaders must be aware of what they say, what they do, and how they act.